The best project management software makes it simple and easy to enable teams to organize projects and tasks.

 With the Podio app, you have the ability to create tasks and customize them based on your workflow, taking into account deadlines and responsibilities.
 There’s also a built-in instant messaging function which you can use to share ideas and see how others are getting on with delegated tasks.
 Additionally, there is a handy tool for getting quick feedback without having to send several emails.

 There are integrations with third-party services such as Dropbox and Google Drive, meaning you can share content quickly and easily.
 Podio is available in a number of additional languages, including French, German, Danish, Chinese, Spanish and Russian.

-On the web, there is a free tier with a limit of up to five team members.
-The Basic plan starts at $9 per user per month.
+On the web, there is a free tier with a limit of up to five employees.

 See the following reviews for more worthy contenders for best project management software: